 Secure Sandbox

-Documentation for @agentsh/secure-sandbox — drop-in runtime security for hosted AI agent sandboxes.
-Wraps Vercel Sandbox, E2B Sandbox, Daytona Sandbox, Cloudflare Containers, Blaxel Sandbox, and Sprites (Fly.io Firecracker microVMs) with kernel-level policy enforcement.
+Documentation for @agentsh/secure-sandboxagentsh-secure-sandbox — drop-in runtime security for hosted AI agent sandboxes.
+Wraps Vercel Sandbox, E2B Sandbox, Daytona Sandbox, Cloudflare Containers, Blaxel Sandbox, Sprites (Fly.io), Modal (gVisor), Runloop Devboxes, exe.dev VMs, and Freestyle VMs with kernel-level policy enforcement.

 Quick Start#